 Nature can serve as a distraction from the inner turmoil – If you know how to switch off your mind and immerse yourself in life all around you – out there.

-This is one of the things you’ll get to master in nature therapy sessions with me and this is where therapy comes into it: gaining control over where your attention goes is tremendously therapeutic in that puts you in command of your emotional brain.
+This is one of the things you’ll get to master in nature therapy and this is where the therapy comes into it: gaining control over where your attention goes is tremendously therapeutic.
+You’re no longer governed by the reactions of the emotional brain.

 RELATED CONTENT: Learn how to calm your emotions and think like the Buddha

 Nature and the therapeutic relationship

-When I do hypnotherapy sessions in my office or online it is much like traditional counselling in that there are just the two of us: me in the role of the therapist and you as the client.
+When I do hypnotherapy sessions in-person or online it is much like traditional counselling in that there are just the two of us: me in the role of the therapist and you as the client.

 But conducting therapy sessions in the great outdoors introduces a third element – nature herself.
 It becomes a ‘triadic’ relationship.

-Whereas we can maintain a sense of control of the environment in the therapy room, outside in the woods, fields, and meadows, something much bigger than ourselves can influence the direction the session can take…
+Whereas we can maintain a sense of control of the environment in the therapy room, outside in the woods and fields or when walking along a beach, something much bigger than ourselves can influence the direction the session can take…

-- Nature can speak to us in metaphor and symbolism, showing us clues to possible solutions that we might have otherwise been unaware of
+- Nature can speak to us in metaphor and symbolism, showing us clues to possible solutions that we might otherwise be unaware of

 - The weather can change dramatically within the session – something we certainly cannot control (however much we’d like to!)

-- There might be chance encounters with people you know as we ‘walk and talk’
+- There might be chance encounters with people we know or strangers as we ‘walk and talk’

 - And, with an open mind, nature can show us all manner of serendipitous things that can point us in new directions or provide us with an ‘aha’ moment, a sudden ‘awakening’ that creates an inner shift or change of attitude that you can take home with you

 And that’s the thing…

-Rather than seeing nature therapy as just a walk in the woods, its aim – like all good therapy – is to create lasting change within you.
+Rather than seeing nature therapy as just a walk in the woods, its aim – like all good therapy – is to create a ‘shift’ within you.
+Something changes and you start to feel better.

 If we surrendered to earth’s intelligence, we could rise up rooted, like trees